 Accommodation, Superyachts & Cruise Ships

 This module introduces you to guest services for hotel accommodation and interior (cabin) training for Super Yachts and Cruise Ships.
-And in Auckland, with a focus on the Americas Cup 2021, you will learn about the ship life, key personnel and tips on how find jobs on Superyachts and Cruise ships.

 This module is an introduction to event management and the organisation of hosting and running events.
 You learn about the planning and organisational aspect of events.